enterstudio/acf-nggallery/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This plugin provides an extra field for the Advanced Custom Fields plugin to support the NextGEN Gallery plugin.
-This makes users able to link galleries to posts, pages and custom post types.

 == Description ==